tstrat/graphql-afternoon/README.md

 ### Summary

-In this step we'll setup our GraphQL server along with the built in graphiql testing tool.
+In this step we'll setup our first GraphQL server along with the built in graphiql testing tool.
 We'll also make our first request to Query data from our graphql server.

 ### Instructions
 * Navigate to the `index.js` file